cedowens/SwiftBelt-JXA/README.md

 # SwiftBelt-JXA
 This is JXA implementation of some SwiftBelt functions (SwiftBelt is a macOS system enumerator that was originally written in Swift.
 Here is a link to that repo for more info: https://github.com/cedowens/SwiftBelt).
 Even though this project does not include any Swift (only JavaScript and ObjC), I kept the same name for simplicity for the time being.

-I did not port over all SwiftBelt functions, but the likely most useful functions:
+***Note: SwiftBelt-JXA programmatically accesses non-TCC protected files/directories.
+Therefore, running SwiftBelt-JXA will not generate any TCC prompts, even if terminal has not been granted any TCC disk or folder permissions.***

+## Info

+SwiftBelt-JXA captures the following:

 - Checks for Full Disk Access (without generating a TCC prompt to the user even if Terminal has not been granted any TCC permissions).
 Does this by doing a simple check on the user's TCC.db.
 Will return wither FDA has already been granted to Terminal or not.

-- Check for Security tools
+- Checks for Security tools

 - Basic System Info